adamrounsville/excalibur-chess-engine/README.md

 There are unit tests for the engine, UI, and evaluation modules.

-`python -m unittest discover test/`
+`python3 -m unittest discover tests/`

-Type hints:
+Type checking:

-`pip install -r requirements-dev.txt`

 `mypy .`